Make-School-Courses/FEW-1.1-Web-Foundations/assessments/HTML-CSS-Assessment.md

 - justify content center
 - align items center

-The body and html tag should have the height set to 100%.
+The body and html tags should have the height set to 100%.

 ## Calculator div.calculator styles